superna9999/pyfdt/README.md

 	print dtb.to_fdt().to_dts()

 Will open a binary DTB and output an human readable DTS structure.

+The samples directory shows how to :
+ - checkpath.py : resolve a FDT path to get a node object
+ - dtbtodts.py : how to convert from DTB to DTS
+ - fusemount.py : how to mount the DTB into a Device Tree filesystem you can recompile using dtc
+ - python-generate.py : generate a FDT in 100% python and generate a DTS from it

 [Device Tree Wiki](http://www.devicetree.org)
 [Device Tree Compiler](http://www.devicetree.org/Device_Tree_Compiler)